viversba/GravityLander/README.md

 ## Overview

-Gravity Lander is a simple 2D game where your mission is to take a ship from point A to point B. The game is located in the moon and the are two landing platforms at any given moment: The start platform and the finish platform. you can move the ship by using a small propulsion force that always points up from the perspective of the ship.
+Gravity Lander is a simple 2D game made in Unreal Engine 4.26 where your mission is to take a ship from point A to point B. The game is located in the moon and the are two landing platforms at any given moment: The start platform and the finish platform. you can move the ship by using a small propulsion force that always points up from the perspective of the ship.

 At the beginning of each level you always start a few meters above a platform (start platform).
 Your job is to take the ship to the finish platform, which is the other platform located in a random point of the moon.
 You officially land the ship when the bottom of it (not the top nor any of the sides) touches the finish platform at any point of the platform.
 Immediately after you touch the bottom ship with the platform, you advance to the next level.